Commonwealth of Massachusetts, Rev. 133C579

 - Or by using a combination of any (or all) of these tools.

 You can minimize the damage done by a data breach by using a different, randomized password for every website and account you use and store that information in a password protected, encrypted database so you only need to remember one single password — the one used to unlock the password database.
-May we recommend using an effective password manager, such as this one?
+May we recommend that you consider using an effective password manager, such as this one?

 SECTION II - GENERAL